🎞️ View video tutorial: Creating prescriptions

 If the Quantity did not auto-calculate, type the quantity amount and select the quantity type from the list (e.g. tab, mg).

 📌 Note: When the CHR can’t auto-calculate quantity based on the dosage information, a visual indication is shown next to the Quantity field label.

 If you need to enter or change the route in which the medication is to be taken, select a route from the list.

 If you want to specify more detail than is selected for the Dose and Quantity type (e.g. chewable tablet when the dose is in tablets), select the form of treatment from the list.

 Enter the number of refills.

-To specify a Refill Quantity or
+💡 Tip: To specify a different Refill Quantity or Refill Duration, click:

-Enter the date the patient is to start taking the treatment.
+Defaults to the current date.
+Update, as necessary, to change the date the patient is to start taking the treatment.

 Substitution Not Allowed

-Save to my frequents
+Save to my favourites